SunidhiSingh0604/retail-customer-analytics/README.md

 How does age and gender influence buying behavior?
 What role do subscriptions play in revenue growth?

-This project answers these questions with data-driven insights and interactive visualization.
+This project answers these questions through data-driven insights and interactive visualization.

-🧠 Key Insights (From Your Dashboard)
+🧠 Key Insights
 👩 Female customers contribute a significant share of total purchases 👕 Clothing category generates the highest sales and revenue 👥 Young Adults are the top-performing customer segment